-The talent (“talanton”) was an ancient unit of mass and a commercial weight and represented corresponding units of value equivalent to these masses of a precious metal.
-The 920 talents were equivalent to 5,520,000 Attica drachmas with those silver coins each weighing 4.36 grams.
+The talent (“talanton”) was an ancient unit of mass and a commercial weight, and represented corresponding units of value equivalent to these masses of a precious metal.
+The 920 talents were equivalent to 5,520,000 Attica drachmas, silver coins each weighing 4.36 grams.

 Mines of Laurion helped defeat Persian army

 Themistocles, who was elected Archon of Athens in 493 BC, had a grand plan to make Athens a leading nautical power.
-He also built a wall across Piraeus to defend the territory of Attica.
-Soon, the Port of Faliro was replaced by the port of Piraeus.
+He built a wall across Piraeus to defend the territory of Attica, and soon the Port of Faliro was replaced by the port of Piraeus.

 Themistocles ordered the construction of 200 long warships, called triremes, which required 170 rowers each, amounting to a total force of 34,000 men.
 The funds used for the construction of these ships derived directly from the Laurion mines.